-Unless otherwise stated in a prospectus supplement and supplemental indenture relating to a series of debt securities being offered, our general partner and its directors, officers, employees, members and stockholders will not have any liability for our obligations under the Indentures or the debt securities.
+Unless otherwise stated in a prospectus supplement and supplemental indenture relating to a series of debt securities being offered, none of the partners, incorporators, managers, directors, officers, employees, members, unitholders or stockholders of either issuer, our general partner or any guarantor will have any liability for the obligations of the issuers or any guarantor under the Indentures or the debt securities.
 Each holder of debt securities by accepting a debt security waives and releases all such liability.
 The waiver and release are part of the consideration for the issuance of the debt securities.
+The waiver may not be effective under federal securities laws, however.